How is Zeffy free?

 What is nonprofit accounting?

-The Internal Revenue Service (IRS) regulates accounting with specific rules and practices for nonprofits as tax-exempt organizations.
+The Internal Revenue Service (IRS) regulates nonprofit accounting with specific rules and practices for tax-exempt organizations.
 Following these processes diligently and accurately keeps nonprofits compliant and free from costly fines and penalties.

 Clean and organized account procedures ensure every donation is accounted for and goes to the best place to make a significant impact.
 They also provide accountability to the donors, board members, and community members who make your mission possible.